Transportation Statistics

 Bureau of Transportation Statistics (www.bts.gov)

 The Bureau of Transportation Statistics (BTS), a diversion of the US Department of Transportation, which serves as the lead agency in developing and coordinating intermodal transportation statistics.
 It provides comprehensive data collection, analysis, and reporting for a variety of U.S. government agencies, and produces a wide range of reports and databases.
 The annual National Transportation Statistics (www.bts.gov/publications/national_transportation_statistics) report provides annual information on vehicle ownership, vehicle travel, personal travel, freight travel, traffic crashes, energy consumption, pollution emissions and other transportation activities and impacts.
-State Transportation Statistics (www.bts.gov/pdc/user/products/src/products.xml?p=2773) provides information on infrastructure, freight movement and passenger travel, safety, vehicles, economy and finance, and energy and the environment covering the 50 U.S. states.
+State Transportation Statistics (www.bts.gov/publications/state_transportation_statistics), is a series of reports of major federal databases and other national sources related to each state's transportation infrastructure, safety, freight movement and passenger travel, vehicles, economy and finance, and energy and the environment.

 Public Transit Statistics